kieras/zombie-projects-watcher/README.md

 Deploy the zombie-project-watcher as a Cloud Function run the following command:

 ```
-gcloud functions deploy zombie-project-watcher --entry-point=http_request --runtime python38 --trigger-http --allow-unauthenticated
+gcloud functions deploy zombie-project-watcher --entry-point=http_request --runtime python38 --trigger-http
 ```

-To test modifications before performing an update in the deploied GCF, first you need to install the functions-framework package, then use the command:
+To test modifications before performing an update in the deploied GCF, run the command:

 ```
 functions-framework --target http_request --debug
 ```
+Then open http://localhost:8080/ in your browser to start the test.